minvws/nl-kat-coordination/rocky/docs/reports.md

 to use a combination of these methods.

 ### Generating a report
-After collecting the data (OOIs) and storing them in an OOI store, developers can calculate some aggreatas like averages, traffic lights etc, and then generating the HTML for that report.
+After collecting the data (OOIs) and storing them in an OOI store, developers can calculate some aggregates like averages, traffic lights etc, and then generating the HTML for that report.

 Automatically, the table of contents should also be generated.